Freely-Given-org/ESFM/ESFMspec.md

 ]
 ```

-Compared to the JSON (and it is indeed possible to remove many of the spaces from the JSON),
+Compared to the JSON (and it is indeed possible to remove mich of the whitespace from the JSON),
 the TSV is so much more concise and quicker to parse.
 Especially when the OSHB has over half-a-million rows (split by morpheme).
 The GNT has almost 170,000 rows (including variants).